curl/everything-curl/usingcurl-netrc.md

 ## .netrc

-Unix systems have for a very long time offered a way for users to store their user name and password for remote FTP servers and ftp clients have supported this for decades and this way allowed users to quickly login to known servers again without manually having to reenter the credentials.
-The `.netrc` is typically stored in a user's home directory.
-(On Windows, curl will look for it as named `_netrc`).
+Unix systems have for a very long time offered a way for users to store their user name and password for remote FTP servers. ftp clients have supported this for decades and this way allowed users to quickly login to known servers without manually having to reenter the credentials each time.
+The `.netrc` file is typically stored in a user's home directory.
+(On Windows, curl will look for it with the name `_netrc`).

-This being a widespread and well used concept, curl also supports it - if you ask it to. curl is however not limiting this feature to FTP, but can get credentials for machines for any protocol with this.
+This being a widespread and well used concept, curl also supports it - if you ask it to. curl does not, however, limit this feature to FTP, but can get credentials for machines for any protocol with this.
 See further below for how.

 ### The .netrc file format

-The .netrc file format is simple: you specify a machine name and following that which login and password that are associated with that machine.
+The .netrc file format is simple: you specify lines with a machine name and follow that with lines for the login and password that are associated with that machine.

 **machine name**